hieubkvn123/DAMC/readme.md

-# Implicit Feedback Recommendation System
+# Code for "Generalization Bounds for Semi-supervised Matrix Completion with Distributional Side Information"

-This project, `implicit_feedback_recsys`, is focused on building and testing recommendation systems that leverage implicit feedback data.
+This project, "Generalization Bounds for Semi-supervised Matrix Completion with Distributional Side Information", is focused on building and testing recommendation systems that leverage implicit feedback data.
 The core of the project is the `JointModel`, a machine learning model designed to handle various types of implicit feedback.

 ## Directory Structure